maxtangli/uniSearch/README.md

 - NGUI UIGrid class
 - Unity Editor Hotkeys

-You get things below in 1 minute, with the cost of about 20 key/mouse operations and 0 lines of code.
+You get things below in **1 minute, with the cost of about 20 key/mouse operations and 0 lines of code**.

 ![1 Minute Result](https://github.com/maxtangli/uniSearch/blob/master/screenshot/image1.jpg)

 Here comes the question: **In a well designed project, what would be the cost to fullfil the requirement from this 1 minute result?**

-UniSearch try to reach the goal in 4 minutes, with the cost of 2 customer-written classes and 1 pj-reusable prefab.
+UniSearch try to reach the goal in **4 minutes, with the cost of 2 customer-written classes and 1 pj-reusable prefab**.

 1 UISearcher prefab: A pj-reusable prefab with UISearcher MonoBehaviour script attached, which provides SearcherData under user interaction.